vthib/tlsh/README.md

 - 256 buckets and 3-byte checksum.
 - 48 buckets and 1-byte checksum.

+The `fast` feature speeds up TLSH generation but adds a 64kB lookup table.

 The `threaded` and `private` options that exists in the original TLSH version are not yet implemented.